keanehauck/keanehauck.github.io/README.txt

 the html file in layouts is the base research layout?
 I shifted the content to the md file so that they are disctinct from one another.

+research posts are sorted by date: earliest is first